 AAL took over responsibility for Australian operations of ACAMAR in early 2018, and since then ACAMAR has successfully managed the following events and projects:

 To date more than 20 Chinese PhD students have been awarded SKA Scholarships, allowing them to visit or enrol with selected Australian universities and research institutions.
 Almost half have completed their studies and two have received funding but are on hold due to COVID-19 travel restrictions.
 ACAMAR Australia is also working with Chinese counterparts to explore a new PhD scholarship scheme using the Chinese SKA fund.

-The inaugural ACAMAR Visiting Fellowship scheme awarded five successful Chinese applicants to make extended visits to Australia and enhance collaborations on areas of common interest.
-Successful applicant Professor Di Li, Chief Scientist of the Radio Division at Chinese Academy of Sciences, visited Australia for a month in 2019, spending time at The University of Sydney, CSIRO Marsfield, and The University of Tasmania.
+The inaugural ACAMAR Visiting Fellowship scheme awarded five successful Chinese applicants to make extended visits to Australia and enhance collaborations on areas of common interest within astronomy, astrophysics and cosmology.
+Please see more information here.